 Pet Tracking with AirTags

-Knowing where your pets are at all times can be quite reassuring, after all, it’s a big world out there.
+Knowing where your pets are at all times can be quite reassuring.
+After all, it’s a big world out there.
 Given their low cost, durability, and ease of use, using AirTags to track your cats and dogs is a choice made by many pet owners.
-Even without the official approval by Apple for using it this way, AirTags can provide some assurances that your pets are located when lost.
+Even without the official approval by Apple for using it this way, AirTags can provide some security when it comes to keeping track of your pets.